 14 Easy Methods of Copying a Formula in Excel with Changing Cell References

-Suppose, a company has decided to increase 10% salary of its five specific employees and here you’re seeing the chart with employees’ names along with their current salaries.
+Suppose a company has decided to increase 10% salary of its five specific employees and here you’re seeing the chart with employees’ names along with their current salaries.

 Now, you’ve to find out what will be their new salaries after a 10% increase.

-Due to a 10% increase in the salary of each employee, you have to multiply each one’s current salary by 1.1 to find out the new salary.
+Here, due to a 10% increase in the salary of each employee, you have to multiply each one’s current salary by 1.1 to find out the new salary.

-Now tap ‘=’, select Cell B2 and multiply with 1.1.
+- Now tap ‘=’, then select the cell C5 and multiply with 1.1.

 What you’ll be typing can be shown in the Formula Box which has been boxed with red at the top.